narsisss/DesignPatterns/README.md

 #### How?

 singleton design pattern says to create a SingleObject class.
-SingleObject class have its <b>constructor as private</b> and have a <b>static instance</b> of itself.
+SingleObject class has its <b>constructor as private</b> and a <b>static instance</b> of itself.

 ### Builder